-What happens if I think that the Council has made a mistake?
+If you think Council has made a mistake

 If you think that we have made a mistake on your claim and this mistake has caused an overpayment you can write to us and ask us to make the overpayment ‘unrecoverable’.
 Before you do this check to make sure you can answer YES to all of the questions below:

 - Has the Council, DWP or Inland Revenue made a mistake?

 - Neither you nor any other person acting on your behalf caused or contributed to the mistake?

 - Neither you nor any other person acting on your behalf could reasonably be expected to know that the overpayment was happening when you were notified or paid?